D-E-E-P-Impact/brute-force-script/README.md

 #!/usr/bin/env python3
+# 2/6/2024
-# Script is for fun
+# Script - This is an example of a Brute force script
+    # It allows a user to SSH into a known IP with a Known User and tries different passwords with the file provided
+    # The script will then Search for .zip files
+    # If files are found it will move them to the host PC of the script into a new folder
+    # Once files have been copied over it will then move the found files into a new folder
+    # Once in the new folder it will zip and encrypt these files with a default password
+    # Once encrypted the script will then delete the original .zip files.

-# Resources Google, Bard, ChatGPT
+# Resources Google, Bard, ChatGPT, https://www.paramiko.org/: https://www.paramiko.org/

-import paramiko #install with pip install paramiko import os from paramiko import SSHClient, AutoAddPolicy from scp import SCPClient # Install with pip install scp
+import paramiko #install with pip install paramiko resource https://www.paramiko.org/: https://www.paramiko.org/ import os from paramiko import SSHClient, AutoAddPolicy from scp import SCPClient # Install with pip install scp

 def brute_force_ssh(hostname, username, password_file):
     # Create an SSH client instance